KDE/documentation-develop-kde-org/HIG/source/components/editing/togglebutton.rst

 -  Group toggle buttons in case of multiple selection.
 -  Separate toggle buttons from other controls, so they are not mistaken for push buttons.
--  Do not use a toggle button to initiate an action.
+-  Don't use a toggle button to initiate an action.
--  Do not change the label according the button state.
+-  Don't change the label according the button state.

 Appearance
 ~~~~~~~~~~